ankane/practical-search/Autocomplete.md

 ## Conclusion

 This should give you a nice foundation for getting started with autocomplete.
 Check out [Autosuggest](https://github.com/ankane/autosuggest) for a Ruby implementation.

+If you use Typehead.js, we also have [examples](Typeahead-Examples.md) for how to prefetch and measure.